Natural Compression for Distributed Deep Learning: Introduction

-{\bf Distributed Learning.} Typically, problem \eqref{eq:probR} is solved by distributed stochastic gradient descent (SGD)~\cite{SGD}, which works as follows: i) given model $x^k$ maintained on each node, machine $i$ computes a random vector $g_i(x^k)$ whose mean is $\nabla f_i(x^k)$ (i.e., a stochastic gradient), ii) all stochastic gradients $g_i(x^k)$ are sent to a master node\footnote{There are several alternatives to this, all logically identical, but differing in the implementation.
-For instance, one may dispense off the master node and instead let all workers broadcast their gradient updates directly to their peers in an all to all fashion.
-Aggregation is then performed by each node separately.
-In the theoretical part of paper we work with an abstract method allowing for multiple specific implementations.}, which performs update aggregation $g^k = \sum_i g_i(x^k)$, iii) the aggregated gradient $g^k$ is sent back to the workers, and finally iv) all workers perform a single step of SGD: $x^{k+1} = x^k - \frac{\eta^k}{n} g^k$, where $\eta^k>0$ is a step size.
-This iterative process is repeated until a model of suitable properties is found.
+{\bf Distributed Learning.} Typically, problem \eqref{eq:probR} is solved by distributed stochastic gradient descent (SGD)~\citep{SGD}, which works as follows: stochastic gradients $g_i(x^k)$'s are computed locally and sent to a master node, which performs update aggregation $g^k = \sum_i g_i(x^k)$.
+The aggregated gradient $g^k$ is sent back to the workers and each performs a single step of SGD: $x^{k+1} = x^k - \frac{\eta^k}{n} g^k$, where $\eta^k>0$ is a step size.

-A key bottleneck of the above algorithm, and of its many variants (e.g., variants utilizing mini-batching~\cite{Goyal2017:large}, importance sampling~\cite{horvath2018nonconvex,katharopoulos2018not}, momentum ~\cite{nesterov2013introductory}, or variance reduction~\cite{johnson2013accelerating,defazio2014saga}), is the cost of communication of the typically dense gradient vector $g_i(x^k)$, and in a parameter-sever implementation with a master node, also the cost of broadcasting the aggregated gradient $g^k$.
+A key bottleneck of the above algorithm, and its many variants (e.g., variants utilizing mini-batching~\citep{Goyal2017:large}, importance sampling~\citep{horvath2018nonconvex}, momentum ~\citep{nesterov2013introductory}, or variance reduction~\citep{johnson2013accelerating}), is the cost of communication of the typically dense gradient vector $g_i(x^k)$, and in a parameter-sever implementation with a master node, also the cost of broadcasting the aggregated gradient $g^k$.
 These are $d$ dimensional vectors of floats, with $d$ being very large in modern deep learning.
-It is well-known \cite{1bit,qsgd,zipml,deep,lim20183lc} that in many practical applications with common computing architectures, communication takes much more time than computation, creating a bottleneck of the entire training system.
+It is well-known~\citep{1bit,qsgd,zipml,deep,lim20183lc} that in many practical applications with common computing architectures, communication takes much more time than computation, creating a bottleneck in the entire training system.